greg-raven/Uncommon-Sense/_posts/2021-05-10-virtue-of-free-markets.md

 tag: 'Frederic Bastiat'
 ---

-By virtue of exchange, one man’s prosperity is beneficial to all others.
+By virtue of exchange, one man's prosperity is beneficial to all others.